kristinslevine/Capstone-Group4-Kristin-Levine/Code/README_CODE.md

 **4-Create-Models-Shifted**

 This folder contains three files using shifted-augmented data: ResNet50, VGG16, Xception

 For each file:

-1. Change the paths to the abspath_curr, shift_train, val, and test folders
+1. Change the paths to the abspath_curr, shift_train, val, and test folders (Cell 4 and 26)
 2. Run the file to train the model

 **5-Ensemble-Best-Models**